irajgill/ZKret-Santa-Filecoin/README.md

 Example Scripts: Sample scripts to help developers get started quickly.

 Motivation

 Secret Santa is a fun Christmas tradition.
 The traditional game of drawing names from a hat or a bowl works well for secretly deciding who gives gifts to whom.
-But it doesn't work for remote/online communities who can't meet in person to draw the names.
-Such communities inevitably end up relying on a trusted party - someone who makes the "master list" or an online centralized (Web2) Secret Santa generator - for making the assignments.
 This project aims to remove the need for a trusted party by relying on zero-knowledge proofs and blockchain instead.

+Project Structure:

+src/ ->	Main library and application source code

+examples/ ->	Example programs demonstrating key features

+scripts/	-> Utility scripts for automation

+tests/	-> Automated tests for the codebase

+Cargo.toml ->	Rust project manifest and dependencies